dirkjanvw/MoGAAAP/README.md

 # MoGAAAP (Modular Genome Assembly, Annotation and Assessment Pipeline)
 This repository contains a Snakemake pipeline for the assembly, annotation and quality assessment of HiFi-based assemblies.
 Although developed for a project in lettuce, the pipeline is designed to work with any eukaryotic organism.
-The pipeline will work with HiFi, ONT data and Hi-C, although only HiFi is required.
+The pipeline will work with HiFi, ONT data and Hi-C, although only HiFi (or ONT) is required.

 Additionally, MoGAAAP is set up in a modular way, allowing for any combination of assembly, annotation and quality assessment steps.
-Therefore, MoGAAAP can also be used to e.g. only assess the quality of already assembled genomes, or only to annotate an unannoated genome assembly.
+Therefore, MoGAAAP can **also** be used to e.g. only assess the quality of already assembled genomes, or only to annotate an unannoated genome assembly.

 A test dataset is provided in the `test_data/` directory, including instructions.